Rainy Night Football (a Short Story From the River Dream World)

 The Shoreside Sharks’ last non-conference game of Declan Lanier's Junior year fell on the first Friday of fall.
 While just the week before, the team had enjoyed partly cloudy skies and warm, humid air, autumn had brought with it a solid deck of black clouds and a chill autumn wind.
 Old-timers commented that the conditions at game time were real football weather, the kind of weather real football players thrived on.
 Just as kickoff occurred, a barely noticeable drizzle began to fall.

 And So It Begins

-This game was a very important game for the 5 and 0 Shoreside Sharks.
+This game was a crucial game for the 5 and 0 Shoreside Sharks.
 When the team captains met in the middle of the field, the Sharks won the coin toss and elected to receive.
 Not that receiving first did them any good.
-As the rain began coming down harder the conditions of the field began to favor the defense.
+As the rain started coming down harder, the conditions of the field began to favor the defense.
 The Sharks went three and out on their first series of downs.
-A good punt set the opposition back near their own 35 yard line but they came out strong with two big gains.
-The Sharks defense tightened up and forced a fumble which gave them the ball on their own 45.
-Unfortunately the offense couldn't seem to find its footing and it was another three and out.
+A good punt set the opposition back near their 35-yard line, but they came out strong with two significant gains.
+The Sharks defense tightened up and forced a fumble, which gave them the ball on their own 45.
+Unfortunately, the offense couldn't seem to find its footing, and it was another three and out.

 In The Air, In The Endzone

 The opposition's offense fared no better than Shoreside's had.
 Declan, from his position as a middle linebacker, got in on a couple of critical tackles as the Sharks’ forced the other team to punt after netting only eight yards.
 Just when it looked like the first quarter was going to end in a punters' duel the Sharks’ wide receiver turned an almost broken pass play into a sixty-yard touchdown.
 Despite the rain, the Sharks' placekicker was able to put the point-after-touchdown kick straight through the uprights.
 Shoreside took a seven to nothing lead.

 Some Fans Find Dry Venues, But Not These Dads